redhat-developer/openshift-vsts/docs/getting-started.md

   <dt>Display name</dt>
   <dd>The name displayed in the task list, eg "Rollout latest".</dd>
   <dt>OpenShift/Kubernetes service connection</dt>
   <dd>Required.
 The service connection to use to execute this command.
-See <a href="#configuring-kubernetes-service-connection">Configuring Kubernetes service connection</a>.</dd>
+See <a href="#configuring-the-openshift-service-connection">Configuring the OpenShift service connection</a>.</dd>
   <dt>Version of oc to use</dt>
   <dd>Allows to specify the version of oc to use for command execution, eg v3.10.0.
 If left blank the latest stable version is used.
 You can also specify a direct URL to the oc release bundle.</dd>
   <dt>Name of ConfigMap</dt>